Favourited 950 times

 ~June 8th drop off work-away volunteers to Port Augusta for buses that travel to Adelaide or Alice Springs

-BLOCK 4: Thursday May 28th - July 10th ( 44 days) Flinders Ranges, Northern Territory and Western Australian
+BLOCK 4: Thursday May 28th - July 5th ( 38 days) Yadlamalka & Beltana Stations of the Flinders Ranges in South Australia plus the Northern Territory and Western Australian Aboriginal Lands.

 ~May 28th depart Adelaide City, arriving with our Tour & Charter from Adelaide City to our location in the Flinders Ranges